zarathustr/LibQPEP/README.md

 In the C++ code, the file ```main.cpp``` contains demos of pose and covariance estimation.
 The function ```QPEP_grobner``` solves the QPEP via Groebner-basis elimination by Larsson et al. https://github.com/vlarsson.
 Using ```QPEP_lm_single```, the solved pose will be refined by the Levenberg-Marquadt (LM) iteration.
 Finally, the function ```csdp_cov``` estimates the covariance information.

-The LibQPEP can be accelerated by many parallel-computing approaches, including Intel MKL, BLAS, LAPACK, CUBLAS (CUDA), Metal Performance Shaders, and OpenCL.
+The LibQPEP can be accelerated by many parallel-computing approaches, including BLAS, LAPACK, CUBLAS (CUDA), Metal Performance Shaders, and OpenCL.

 The LibQPEP now supports multi-architecture hardwares including Nvidia TK1/TX1/TX2/Xavier, RK3399, NXP iMX.6x Series, and softwares including MATLAB R2007~R2022.

 ## Dependencies
 1. Mandatory dependencies are: ```X11```, ```LAPACK```, ```BLAS```, ```Eigen3```.
 For ```OSX``` and ```macOS``` users, please feel free to install the dependencies via ```Homebrew``` or ```MacPorts```.
-2. For Ubuntu users, please follow https://github.com/eddelbuettel/mkl4deb to install Intel ```MKL``` library.
-3. ```OpenCV``` is optional.
+2. ```OpenCV``` is optional.
 However, if you need visualization of covariances, OpenCV must be installed.
 We support ```OpenCV 2.x to 4.x```.
-4. To enable ```OpenCL``` support, please install ```ViennaCL``` (https://github.com/viennacl/viennacl-dev).
+3. To enable ```OpenCL``` support, please install ```ViennaCL``` (https://github.com/viennacl/viennacl-dev).
 Also note that, the ```OpenCL``` is efficient only if the graphics devices are based on either Intel/ARM Graphics or Intel Compute Stick.
 For NVidia/AMD/ATI graphics card, the memory copy processing time is significantly longer.

 ## C++ Compilation
 ```bash